scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 <img src="./assets/mbx-api-00003.png" width="600">

-* EventBridge: Invoke the API Gateway endpoint with different stock symbols on a schedule basis.
+* EventBridge: Create a Rule per stock symbol.
+Use the API you have created in the API Gatway as a target.
+You can enter a cron expression or a frequency of execution to determine when or how often the API should be executed.
+For this solution, I have selected 15 minute  between Rule invokations.

 <img src="./assets/mbx-eventbridge-00003.png" width="600">
 <img src="./assets/mbx-eventbridge-00001.png" width="600">

-* Broswer: Enter the API Gateway endpoint with a stock symbol.
-The solution will return the value of the stock.

 **Test The Solution**